awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-cloudfrontoriginaccessidentity-cloudfrontoriginaccessidentityconfig.md

 ## Properties<a name="aws-properties-cloudfront-cloudfrontoriginaccessidentity-cloudfrontoriginaccessidentityconfig-properties"></a>

 `Comment`  <a name="cfn-cloudfront-cloudfrontoriginaccessidentity-cloudfrontoriginaccessidentityconfig-comment"></a>
-An optional comment to describe the origin access identity\.
+A comment to describe the origin access identity\.
 The comment cannot be longer than 128 characters\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)